PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-06 06:30:30
+Last updated: 2024-04-06 06:31:04
-Random Quote: Presumptuous... that's a good thing, right? - Dustin Henderson
+Random Quote: Sometimes distance is the only way to find peace.
+So you can heal your wound. - Berlin